UtrechtUniversity/HPC-data-synchronization/docs/Evaluation.md

 ## Yoda
 For an introduction to Yoda the reader is referred to [this page](https://yoda.sites.uu.nl/home/introduction-to-yoda-2/).
 In short: Yoda is based on iRODS which is software to manage data and metadata.
-Yoda has multiple components areas available to the user.
+Yoda has multiple components (or areas) available to the user.
 One is a research area where data can be stored that still needs to be analyzed.
 Furthermore, there is a Vault, where data can be securely stored for a longer period.
 It is possible to store very large amounts of data on Yoda, but also small datasets can be transferred to and from local working stations and HPC environments for analyses, which makes Yoda a very versatile tool that is suitable for a full range of users from researchers that just started working with large datasets and high performance computing to research groups that work with very large datasets.

 **Data Transfer**